Curves International: Research at Baylor University

 In 2002, the Exercise & Sports Nutrition Laboratory at Baylor University began researching the efficacy of the Curves fitness and weight loss program.
 Curves awarded the ESNL a $5 million, five-year grant to start the Curves Women's Health Initiative.

-In 2008 this grant funding moved with Dr. Richard Kreider to the Texas A&M University.
+In 2008 this grant funding moved with Dr. Richard Kreider to Texas A&M University.

 Gary Heavin's charitable contributions

 In 2004, Curves International and its franchisees received some mixed and unwanted publicity stemming from articles about the charitable contributions of founder Gary Heavin.

 In an interview with Christianity Today, Heavin was quoted as saying that he donates money to "pro-life pregnancy care centers."

 The San Francisco Chronicle printed an article by Ruth Rosen, accusing Heavin of supporting militant anti-abortion groups.
 However, in an open letter to the Chronicle, Heavin challenged Rosen's characterization of his contributions.
-The Chronicle later published a correction which included a breakdown of the contributions at question.
+The Chronicle later published a correction which included a breakdown of the contributions in question.
 The contributions were given to three groups, Family Practice Center of McLennan County ($3.75 million), McLennan County Collaborative Abstinence Project ($275,000) and Care Net ($1 million.)

-Numerous blogs picked up the Rosen's version of the story, and several other articles on the subject subsequently appeared in other mainstream media.
+Numerous blogs picked up Rosen's version of the story, and several other articles on the subject subsequently appeared in other mainstream media.
 The publicity affected business at some individual franchises, particularly in the U.S. West Coast region (specifically California) and a few in the Atlantic Northeast and Pacific Northwest, causing an uproar from franchisees of Curves International.

 Despite this attempted re-characterization of the donations, business was affected, with memberships down and some franchisees severing their ties with Curves.

 In 2020, Heavin donated $10,000 to the far-right organization Oath Keepers.
 Heavin was questioned about the contribution and stated it was to support constitutional rights and didn't know what the group did with it.

 Curves Charitable Contributions

-Curves supports and has partnered with several major charitable organizations in North America and Australasia, including the American Cancer Society (ACS), the Canadian Cancer Society, Cancer Council Australia, WomenAgainstAlzheimer's, Jean Hailes for Women's Health and Look Good Feel Better New Zealand.
+Curves support and has partnered with several major charitable organizations in North America and Australasia, including the American Cancer Society (ACS), the Canadian Cancer Society, Cancer Council Australia, WomenAgainstAlzheimer's, Jean Hailes for Women's Health and Look Good Feel Better New Zealand.
 Curves has been recognized for its charitable efforts, including awards from the American Cancer Society in 2008, 2009, 2011, 2012 and 2014.